decatur/gridchen/README.md

 * Action 1) Edit cell 2) Click on slider: Active cell does not return to active.
 * Paste must select pasted region (pasted region differs from selection if selection cannot be tiled by source)
-* Using slider will blur grid.
+* Using slider must not blur grid.
-* Only honour first sortDirection!
 * Handling of Infinity and NaN (#NV in de-de)
-* Do not prevent zoom via Ctrl-MouseWheel (which is Excel behaviour)?
+* Create concept of invalid input (should raw data reflect input value or should input be coerced to valid data type?).
+  Excel honors and stores the original input, valid or not.

-# TODO
+# TODOs

 * Support enum via select or datalist
 * Show 1 empty row at end (Slider issue)